Frequently Asked Questions

 Nope.
 These assignments are designed to be responded to whenever the spirit moves you.
 We follow the hashtag #theartassignment on Instagram and Twitter, and sometimes repost responses, no matter how long ago the assignment was issued.

 Of course!
 We often receive multiple responses from community members, and we like that.

 I can’t do one of the assignments because of a very good reason.
 Why did you make an assignment that I can’t do?

 We strive to present a super wide range of assignments that represent the many different ways artists work.
 While we try to make each assignment as accessible as possible, we understand--and hope you do, too--that there are a large number of assignments and we don’t assume you will do all of them.
 We also hope that if circumstances preclude you from completing an assignment now, it might become possible in the future.
 Also, please remember you can interpret a given assignment any way you like.
 Make it work for you.

 Sarah Urist Green makes these selections based on a wide variety of factors, with the goal of presenting a diverse range of artists working in a wide variety of media, using many different approaches, and living in disparate locations.
 If you’d like Sarah to consider featuring you or an artist you know, feel free to post your idea on Twitter or Instagram and tag us or email us: email@example.com.
 We likely won’t write back, but trust that we’ve received it and are grateful for your input.

 Why haven’t you been to my town?

-I’d like to screen an episode of the series in my classroom or for an event.
+I’d like to screen an episode of the series in my classroom or exhibition, or for an event.
 Do I need permission?

 Nope.
 Please feel free to present these videos in a wide range of contexts.
 The videos are made to be shared, and it makes us happy when they are shared widely.
 No need to ask permission, but we always like hearing about how it goes!
 Post about your event or what your classroom does in response with #theartassignment to your social media platform of choice.